Visyond/website-hugo/site/content/features/financial-statement-generator.md

           Statements in Visyond
         descr: >-
-          Visyond creates forward looking predictive financial statements, driven by assumptions in your spreadsheet.The statements can adapt to any reporting/accounting standard and automate the preparation of reports based on your settings.
+          Visyond creates forward looking predictive financial statements, driven by assumptions in your spreadsheet.
+The statements can adapt to any reporting/accounting standard and automate the preparation of reports based on your settings.
         file: /img/2019-02 Financial Statements.png